gdiet/backup/README.md

 * **Direct migration of repositories from versions prior to 4.x is not supported.**
 * Start dedupfs 4.x one more time to make sure a current database backup exists.
 * Stop dedupfs 4.x without changing anything in the dedup file system.
-* Use the 5.x `db-restore` utility with the `from=...` parameter to point the utility to the database backup zip file created above that can be found in the `fsdb` subdirectory of the repository.
+* Use the 5.x `db-restore` utility like this:<br> `db-restore from=dedupfs_[timestamp].zip`<br> to point the utility to the database backup zip file created above.
+Look for the exact timestamp to use in the `fsdb` subdirectory of the repository.
 * The migration is complete.
 Don't use dedupfs versions previous to 5.0.0 anymore with the repository.
-* Eventually, manually delete the final version of the 3.1.x database, that is, the files `dedupfs.mv.db` and `dedupfs.mv.db.backup` in the `fsdb` subdirectory of the repository.
+* Eventually, manually delete the final version of the 4.x database, that is, the files `dedupfs.mv.db` and `dedupfs.mv.db.backup` in the `fsdb` subdirectory of the repository.

 #### 4.0.0 (In Preparation)